 Sparrows also represent the throat and heart chakras.
 Their energy is meant to help open our hearts and let us sing.
 Finding a dead sparrow at your home means that, by dying there, the bird's final act was releasing its #Light--its energy-- to you so you might find your freedom by opening your heart to the song of #Love.
 It is also a symbol of evolution or change, like the ending of an unhealthy love relationship and the beginning of something even more beautiful.

 On Tuesday, February 24th, I was sad to find a very similar looking sparrow lying dead in front of my house.
 Very carefully, I picked up my loyal, feathered friend, found a quiet spot, and buried him.
 After hiding his grave with pine needles.
 I said the Mourner's Kaddish, a Hebrew prayer that helps a soul find its way home.
-A tear began to roll down my cheek as I remembered my fallen friend(s), sitting on the front porch in the chair Jack used to perch on in song--the same chair our shared companion sat in so regularly, the seat bindings were frayed--gazing wearily into the sunset.
+A tear began to roll down my cheek as I remembered my fallen friend(s) while sitting on the front porch in the chair Jack used to perch on in song.
+The sun was setting as the darkness began to descend.

 My losses, too numerable to mention, swelled like the ocean in my chest.
 I caught a sob in my throat, threatening release, as the world turned fuzzy at the edges.
 My eyes were beginning to leak and panic seized my sorrowful heart.
 Just then, another sparrow landed at my feet.
 He crooked his head to the side to look at me, taking me in.
 After a few moments, he flew to the roof edge nearby to see me from another angle.
 He issued several chirps in my direction before flying southwest to join his mate.
 The two danced and sang together for a few moments in joyful reunion before making love.
 I imagined with a smile that the loyal couple had a nest nearby.
 And perhaps, by spring, it would be full of fluffy, fat, chirping chicks....